Inkjet printers

 heating it so it explodes toward the paper in bubbles.
 This is why

-Canon sells its printers under the brand name "Bubble Jet".
+Canon sells its printers under the brand name "Bubble Jet."
 Epson

-slightly different way.
+printers work a slightly different way.
 They use an effect called piezoelectricity.

 Tiny electric currents controlled by electronic circuits inside the